Given its name, you’d expect the Creole Cocktail to be from New Orleans. You’d be right—sort of.

 The Creole is really more of a family of cocktails—there is no single example of what we might call the “historically correct” Creole Cocktail.
 There are at least four main branches on the Creole family tree, though only two of those branches seem to have survived into the twenty-first century.

-The two earliest versions of the Creole appeared a few years before Prohibition—one in New Orleans, and the other, curiously, in Chicago.
+The three earliest versions of the Creole appeared a few years before Prohibition—one in New Orleans, one in Chicago, and one in New York.

 The Chicago Creole Cocktail